smallwat3r/shopify-webhook-router/README.md

 ```

-Any events received for non-implemented methods will raise a `NotImplemented` exception.
+Any events received for non-existant methods will raise a `NotImplemented` exception.

 The list of all webhook topics can be found [here](https://help.shopify.com/en/api/reference/events/webhook)